canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 Log statement
 .............

-The following example demonstrates the use of the ``log`` statement to send any packets coming in on the loopback interface to the kernel log, before accepting
+The highlighted lines in the following example demonstrate the use of the ``log`` statement to send any packets coming in on the loopback interface to the kernel log, before accepting them:
-them:

 .. code-block:: nft
     :caption: /etc/nftables.conf
     :linenos:
+    :emphasize-lines: 23-27

     #!/usr/sbin/nft -f